upenn-raymondmason/website/content/projects/PennBook.md

 showInProjects: true
 ---

 A complete Facebook replica.
 Find friends, chat friends, see a live newsfeed.
+Project was conducted for NETS 212 class in collaboration with two other classmates.
+Hosted on EC2 instance.